markgordon22/Jerseys-for-tims/README.md

 ### Design
 -  #### Colour Scheme
-   The color of the site adopted a yellow(#ffc107), a lightgrey(#343A40) and white(#ffffff)due to being a attractive array of colors.
+   The color of the site adopted yellow(#ffc107), a lightgrey(#343A40) and white(#ffffff)due to being a attractive array of colors.
 A decision was made at the start to not use green as a dominant color despite celtic fc that actually play in green kits.
-My thought though however was since the majority of the jerseys will be green, I refuted the idea of incorporating green into the foundation of the website make up to prevent green overflow.[Color-Hex:](https://coolors.co/).
-I decided to give the contact page an antique-white background as the form was the only material in the block content so it look very light on content and unattractive to the user since the whole block content was nearly completley white excluding the heading and buttons.
+My thought though however was since the majority of the jerseys will be green, I turned my back on the idea of incorporating green into the foundation of the website make up to prevent green overflow.[Color-Hex:](https://coolors.co/).
+I decided to give the contact page and faq page an antique-white background as the form was the only material in the block content so it look very light on content and unattractive since the whole block content was nearly completley white excluding the heading and buttons.

    ![image](uximages/coolors.png)